The Glorious Revolution

 “Is the King willing to take advice from his Ministers or is the Virgin Mary to do it all.”

 On 30 June the seven Bishops were acquitted of the charge to great public rejoicing and the entire affair had not only been a personal humiliation for the King but was a first indication of his waning authority.
-Even so, it did little to divert James from his chosen course of action and he continued to assert his right to rule as he had before beginning a purge of those in official positions courtesy of the Crown who opposed his religious policies ordering that Lords Lieutenants in the counties answer three questions that must then be put to all Justices of the Peace present and future:
+Even so, it did little to divert James from his chosen course of action and he continued to assert his right to rule as he had before he begun a purge of those in official positions courtesy of the Crown who opposed his religious policies ordering that Lords Lieutenants in the counties answer three questions that must then be put to all Justices of the Peace present and future:

 1) Do you consent to the Test Act?